learn-co-curriculum/java-mod-6-service-class/README.md

 annotation is a way to instantiate the `lunchService` variable using "Spring Magic."
 The `LunchService` object will be automatically created and injected by Spring into the `LunchController` class since we are using the `@Autowired` annotation.
-Confused?
-Don't worry - we'll cover exactly how this works more in a few lessons.
+We'll cover exactly how this works more in a few lessons.

 Now we can actually use the `lunchService` in our controller class to call the `getDailySpecial()` method that we added!
 We'll create a new method called